ianrboyle/positions-client/README.md

 ## NEEDS/TODO

-1. Create industry page - shows positions, sector (if industry page), industries (if sector page), etc
-2. On dashboard / home page, make industry pie pieces clickable
-3. Add percent of account values for sector / industry - maybe a backend thing?
+1. Add percent of account values for sector / industry - maybe a backend thing?

-- link to sector/industry page
+- should calculation be done each time the data is fetched?
+- theoretically, it will constantly be changing, though not in the mvp
+- but for now leave it as as static
+- but because it could always be changing, maybe doing it on the frontend would be the best option

+2. Download csv of position data with sector and industry info
+3. Download csv of sector data
+4. Download csv of industry data
+5. Clean up code. remove unnecessary code

 ## Questions